oneloveipfs/DTube-IPFS-Bot/README.md

+### **⚠️ This repository has been depreciated.
+All functionalities of the Discord bot will be bundled into OneLoveIPFS v3 release. ⚠️**

 # DTube IPFS Discord Bot

 DTube IPFS Discord bot enables Discord server members to obtain the IPFS hash of a DTube video at a specified resolution, fetches the video and pins video to local IPFS node (where this bot is hosted).
 Also pins DSound audio files.